Fruity Frozen Yogurt Bark Recipe

 Recipe originally appeared on ThinkyBites

-While ice cream and popsicles are the classic summer dessert, I’ve got a sweet and healthy frozen treat that is easy to make and super versatile.
-Isn’t that what we all want – easy, delicious and nutritious?
+While ice cream and popsicles are often the go-to frozen desserts, I’ve got a sweet and healthy option that’s easy to make and super versatile.
+Isn’t that what we all want—easy, delicious, and nutritious?

-This Fruity Frozen Yogurt (done two ways) is beyond simple.
+This Fruity Frozen Yogurt (done two ways) is incredibly simple.
 Depending on the ingredients you choose, prep time could be 10 minutes or less.
-In fact, it’s easy enough for kids to make and since there is no cooking (all you need is a freezer) this won’t heat up your kitchen when you are already melting from the summer sun.
+It’s even easy enough for kids to help with, and since there’s no cooking involved, it keeps your kitchen cool and mess-free no matter the season.

 - finely chopped nuts